egabosh/dabo/README.md

 Strategies are located in die stretegies subdir.

 You can put your own code into the strategies it will be sourced by the bot if it is called \*.strategy.sh.

 \*.strategy.sh will be runned every full 5 minutes.

 \*.manage.strategy.sh will be runned every full 30 seconds.

 If you want, you can also use other programming languages or binary code as a strategy and simply start it using your own strategy.

 #### Example strategies
 There are examples for strategy files (deactivated by named \*.example-strategy.sh):

-Rename them to \*.strategy.sh to activate them but use them only in testnet without risk and develop your own ones because the are only intended as an example!
+Rename them to \*.strategy.sh to activate them but use them only in testnet without risk and develop and test your own ones because the are only intended as an example!
 ```
 cat strategies/*.strategy.sh
 ```